Organization is Key

 - Proof of ownership of any valuable personal property

 It’s also wise to make a detailed list of your personal property, such as furniture, electronics or gadgets, jewelry, etc. If your spouse owns a business, it’s necessary that you obtain as much information as possible about the company.
 You may have the least amount of access to this area, but it’s also where documentation is most likely to disappear or be altered.
 This is where having the help of an experienced divorce attorney can help you protect your rights during the division.

 Both parents have an obligation to support their children.
 Child support guidelines are determined by each state, so when you prepare for divorce, verify what your state requires beforehand.
 Although there are some variables, the courts primarily take the total income of both parents and then divide it proportionally to determine each parent’s child support obligation.
 The financial data needed for a spousal support decision will also be used by the court in deciding a child support figure.

 Child Custody and/or Visitation

 Barring either spouse posing a problem to a child, a judge will most likely award joint legal custody.
 This allows both parents to participate in making the major decisions regarding raising children (education, religious training, etc.).
 Physical custody—where the child physically resides—is something that will be decided during the proceedings.
 The parent who doesn’t have residential custody will be afforded time with the child, which should be determined by a visitation schedule.
 As with all matters involving children, the court will do whatever is in the best interest of the child(ren).

 Find the Help You Need

 Looking for and hiring the right divorce attorney can be overwhelming and exhausting, so let us help you make your decision.
-If you’re in the greater Huntsville, AL area, the Alabama Law Group can help you with all of your divorce questions, including what types of paperwork are needed for your personal situation.
+If you’re in the greater Huntsville, AL area, Charlotte Christian Law can help you with all of your divorce questions, including what types of paperwork are needed for your personal situation.
 Contact us today!